GOOD NEWS! You no longer need a Kindle to read Kindle books. Instead, you can download the FREE APP, available on all my Kindle pages!

 CLICK ONE OF THE AMAZON LINKS ABOVE TO GAIN ACCESS TO AMAZON FOR YOUR FREE BOOKS in the USA!
 For other countries, PLEASE GO TO YOUR COUNTRY'S AMAZON STORE AND ENTER THE BOOK'S TITLE.

-IN RESPONSE TO MANY REQUESTS, WE ARE GOING TO TAKE A SHOT AT LISTING FREE BOOKS BY ONCOMING DAYS IN ORDER.
-Please bear with us while we get the ball rolling:
+IN RESPONSE TO MANY REQUESTS, WE ARE NOW LISTING FREE BOOKS BY THEIR ONCOMING DAYS.

 DOWNLOAD YOUR FREE BOOKS FROM AMAZON KINDLE ON THE FOLLOWING DAYS:

 JULY 16: Amazing Adventures of Toby Adapted from the Bible Book "Tobias"; JULY 16: Classic Movies The Best and the Worst

 JULY 23: Able Body, But Far Too Busy This Year (a Michaela Morris Mystery Thriller); Merryll Manning: Rembrandt and the Collar of Gold; Movie Mystery Thrillers; Classic Movie Posters from Hollywood's Golden Age; Daniel Detective, Dragon Slayer, Lion TamerALSO OF INTEREST TO MOVIE FANS, and free of charge on June 25: Michaela Morris in Hollywood, plus on June 11 and 25, July 9 and 23, plus August 6: AWESOME ADVENTURES IN THE MOVIE BUSINESS.